jwarren116/data-structures/README.md

 We have added weighted edges to our graph.
 Our edges() function does not return weights.
 Weights can be viewed in the dictionary containing the nodes and edges.

+For our weighted graph, we have added two methods of solving the shortest path problem.
+The first method uses Dijkstra's algorithm, the second uses the Bellman Ford algorithm.
+Both methods are very similar.
+The primary benefit of the Bellman Ford algorithm is the detection of negative weight cycles.
+Negative weight cycles can skew path results into the negative with loops of negative weights.
+Our primary resources in implementing these algorithms were the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) article and the [Bellman Ford algorithm](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm) article on Wikipedia.

 This repository is a collaboration between Jake Anderson and James Warren while attending the Code Fellows Python Development Accelerator in Winter 2015.